 I think Stella Euthimiou – and occupied?
 We would just stare at her in total fascination, hopelessly devoted!
 She was gorgeous!
 She had us in the palm of her hand.
 Almost got us to heaven each week, but we’d fix that the rest of the week!

-pics from all over, including Harrismith’s best blog deoudehuizeyard – go and check out the good work they’re doing, keeping your old dorp alive!
+The pics are from all over, including Harrismith’s best blog deoudehuizeyard – go and check out the good work they did to keep your old dorp alive! (they have moved on now).